x1unix/menthol/README.md

 To start, clone this repo or install it from npm: `npm install kratos`.
 For examples, look at **demo** folder at project or visit **[Wiki](https://github.com/odin3/kratos/wiki)** on GitHub for docs.

-We strongly reccomend to use TypeScript for development with this platform, but you can use plain JavaScript.
+We strongly recommend to use TypeScript for development with this platform, but you can use plain JavaScript.